Culture

 Photo: Helsiniki Biennial

-The inaugural Helsinki Biennial is taking place in late summer this year, in the unique surroundings of Vallisaari Island.
-Featuring 40 artists from Finland and around the world, the biennial will also extend to the mainland, with many of the exhibits hosted outdoors.
-Spot artworks by Jaakko Niemelä and Tadashi Kawamata along the marked trail on the island, or catch Janet Echelman’s ariel sculpture, which will be suspended above Helsinki’s central Senate Square throughout August.
+The next Helsinki Biennial is taking place starting June of 2025, in the unique surroundings of Vallisaari Island.
+With a broad range of artists from Finland and around the world, the biennial will also extend to the mainland, with many of the exhibits hosted outdoors.
+Past years have included artworks by Jaakko Niemelä and Tadashi Kawamata along the marked trail on the island, and Janet Echelman’s ariel sculpture, suspended above Helsinki’s central Senate Square was truly a sight to behold.

 Ekebergparken Sculpture Park, Oslo, Norway